CodeLenz/WallE.jl/README.md

 # WallE
 Bounding Box Optimizer for large problems where the optimal solution lies on the boundary.

- Current stable version is 2.0, but this package was superseded by a new algorithm
+ Current stable version is 2.0.
+Also take a look at

  https://github.com/CodeLenz/GDP

+ for a new algorithm without line search.